 We provide a brief overview of related work in the following section.

-2.1 Applications of Sentiment Analysis in Policing and Pandemic
+2.1 Applications of Opinion Analysis in Policing and Pandemic

-Sentiment analysis is a natural language processing task, which involves the detection of opinion and classification of attitudes in texts [16][17] The sentiment analysis of Twitter data has gained widespread interest across a variety of domains.
-However, some of the most recent applications can be seen in the study of COVID-19 pandemic.
-For example, showed in their work that tweets regarding COVID-19 could produce a misleading outcome.
+.
+Some of the most recent applications of opinion analysis can be seen in the study of COVID-19 pandemic.
+For example, [18] showed in their work that tweets regarding COVID-19 could produce a misleading outcome.
 This is evident in their results, where on one hand the largest proportion of retweets analysed between January 2019 and March 2020 were either neutral or negative, while on the other hand, those analysed between December 2019 and May 2020 showed larger proportion of positive opinions.
-Other related studies include.
+Other related studies include [19][20].

-In law enforcement, only one paper has examine the COVID-19-crime association, using Twitter data.
-In their study, employed the qualitative approach called thematic analysis, rather than using the sentiment analysis.
+In law enforcement, only one paper has examine the COVID-19-crime association, using Twitter data [21].
+In their study, Nikolovska et al. [21] employed the qualitative approach called thematic analysis [22][23][24], rather than using the opinion analysis.
 They showed that most of the law enforcement tweets were not crime-focused, but centred instead on encouraging the public to comply with government guidance about behaviour during the pandemic or concerned general policing.
-However, their study does not focus specifically on the subject of policing in relation to the pandemic.
-Therefore, to the best of our knowledge, no study has used Twitter data to examine the policing-COVID-19-pandemic association during the pandemic.
+Moreover, their study does not focus specifically on the subject of policing in relation to the pandemic.
+Therefore, to the best of our knowledge, no study has deployed the opinion analysis of Twitter data to examine the policing-COVID-19-pandemic association during the pandemic.
 In particular, there has not been any studies that examine how the COVID-19 pandemic may have exacerbated or decelerated the orientations of public opinions towards policing based on sentiment analysis.
 Furthermore, the majority of existing studies have focussed solely on the analysis of the textual components of the tweets, and paid little attention to how sentiments or opinions may vary across smaller regions within a wider study area, over time.
 In the remainder of this article, we lay out the strategy to fill this research gap in the form of an analytical framework and provide a case study demonstration to highlight the utility of our solution.

 3. Developing the Context-based Spatial and Temporal Framework